-7. To comply with safeguarding legislation, Kirklees College will ensure that: There is a Designated Safeguarding Lead (DSL), who is a member of the college leadership team, and a minimum of one Deputy Safeguarding Lead for child protection/safeguarding who has received appropriate training and support for this role.
+7. To comply with safeguarding legislation, Kirklees College will ensure that:

+There is a Designated Safeguarding Lead (DSL), who is a member of the college leadership team, and a minimum of one Deputy Safeguarding Lead for child protection/safeguarding who has received appropriate training and support for this role.
 The Designated Safeguarding Lead role is written into their job description and clarifies the role and responsibilities included (as defined in KCSiE 2021 Annex C).
 There is a nominated governor responsible for child protection/safeguarding.
 There is a 'Designated Teacher' for Looked After Children (LAC).
 Every member of staff (including temporary, supply staff and volunteers) and the governing body knows who the Designated Safeguarding Lead is, their deputies responsible for child protection, and their role.
-All staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the Designated Safeguarding Lead, Deputy Designated Safeguarding Leads or Safeguarding
+All staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the Designated in making referrals or contributing to early help offers and arrangements.